 If the Republican Congress has proven one thing, it’s that, as long as they are in power, they are not going to stop the attempts to repeal the ACA.
 In the most recent tax bill, the Republican Congress and Donald Trump repealed the individual mandate – threatening the solvency of the ACA markets.
 Millions of Marylanders rightfully worry that the massive revenue cuts from the tax bill will be followed by cuts to Medicare and Medicaid.
 The Republicans’ priorities are clear – instead of working to fund the Children’s Health Insurance Program, they gave permanent tax cuts to the wealthy.

 States across the country will be on the front lines leading the resistance, and Maryland should be no different.
 The states will also have to work to implement new and innovative solutions to lower health care costs and expand access without the help of the federal government.
 That includes creating a contingency fund to ensure that children in Maryland have health care if the federal government does not fund CHIP.
 Maryland also must consider whether it needs its own individual mandate to replace the one Republicans removed in their Tax Bill.
+And, the state of Maryland must be a leader in protecting and expanding a woman’s access to reproductive health care.

 Throughout my career, I have worked with all interested parties in the health care system – doctors, insurers, hospitals, and patients.
 As Governor, I will convene those with a vested interest to find workable solutions that provide more quality and affordable health care to Marylanders.
 We will bolster and reward preventive care services that lower costs and create a healthier populace.
 We will work with schools, especially community schools, to ensure that children are being cared for and develop proper and healthy habits.